How Exchange and Microsoft Teams interact

 In Microsoft Teams, security and compliance features like eDiscovery, Content Search, archiving, and legal hold work best in Exchange Online and SharePoint Online environments.
 For channel conversations, messages are journaled to the group mailbox in Exchange Online, where they're available for eDiscovery.
 If SharePoint Online and OneDrive for Business (using work or school account) are enabled across the organization and for users, these compliance features are available for all files within Teams as well.

 In an Exchange hybrid deployment, content from chat messages is searchable regardless of whether chat participants have a cloud-based mailbox or an on-premises mailbox.
-To learn more, read Searching cloud-based mailboxes for on-premises users in Office 365.
-To learn about searching for content in Teams, read Content Search in the Office 365 Security & Compliance Center.
+To learn more, read Searching cloud-based mailboxes for on-premises users.
+To learn about searching for content in Teams, read Content Search in the Microsoft 365 Compliance Center.

 For presence status, Microsoft Teams must check whether the mailbox is hosted on Exchange Online or on-premises.
 The service then decides where to access the mailbox.
 To enable the Teams service to check the mailbox location through the REST API call to the Exchange Online service, you have to deploy an Exchange hybrid environment by running the Exchange Hybrid Configuration wizard, as described in Create a hybrid deployment with the Hybrid Configuration wizard.